 After completing their real estate licensing course to get their real estate agent’s license, and accruing the necessary experience required in their state, real estate agents then need to take an additional real estate broker’s licensing course as well as pass their state’s broker’s licensing exam.

-The broker’s licensing course is usually roughly as long as the real estate agent’s pre-licensing course (45 hours in New York State) and covers similar topics.
-However, the broker’s licensing course goes into further detail and covers more advanced topics topics like how to run a real estate office, property management, business law, and construction and development.
+The broker’s licensing course is typically as long as the real estate agent’s pre-licensing course and covers similar topics.
+In New York State, for example, the broker’s licensing course is 45 hours.
+However, the difference between the real estate agent and broker licensing course is that the broker’s licensing course goes into further detail and covers more advanced topics, like how to run a real estate office, property management, business law, and construction and development.

 The Bottom Line